-CEO Pav Ratio
+CEO Pay Ratio

 The Compensation Committee reviewed a comparison of CEO total compensation to the total compensation of the median employee.
-The compensation for the CEO in 2020 was approximately 24 times the total compensation of our median employee.
+The compensation for the CEO in 2021 was approximately 28 times the total compensation of our median employee.

 In 2020 we identified the median employee by first collecting pay records on all employees from all companies within the corporation including subsidiaries, 1,922 (full-time, part-time, seasonal, and temporary), who were employed by us on December 24, 2020.
-As is permitted under the SEC rules, to determine our median employee, we used a definition that was not annual total compensation, as shown in the 2020 Summary Compensation Table above, and instead chose "base pay rate," which we then annualized as if all employees worked full-time and were employed for all of 2020.
-We identified 321 employees whose annualized base pay was within a +/-5% range of the median annualized base pay rate.
+To determine our median employee, we used a definition that was not annual total compensation, as shown in the 2020 Summary Compensation Table above, and instead chose "base pay rate," which we then annualized as if all employees worked full-time and were employed for all of 2020.
+We identified 321 employees whose annualized base pay was within a \pm -5% range of the median annualized base pay rate.
 Total cash compensation from 2020 was collected for each of the 321 employees to further narrow down the population.
 We believe the use of total cash compensation for this group of employees is a consistently applied compensation measure because we do not widely distribute annual equity awards to employees.
 Less than 3% of our employees receive annual equity awards.